 - Mix two drops with a carrier oil and apply to the stomach to calm digestive spasms, indigestion and nausea.
 (This is one of my favorite cinnamon oil benefits.)

-- To repel flies, apply diluted cinnamon oil to exposed skin and dab on clothing.
+- To repel flies, apply diluted to exposed skin and dab on clothing.
 (This works on biting flies too!
 But remember – this is not for kids.)

 - Feeling down?
-Diffuse cinnamon essential oil in your home or office.
+Diffuse cinnamon in your home or office.
 It is a known antidepressant.

 - Add a drop to potpourri in your home.
 Research has found that the scent can help reduce the pain and frequency of headaches, reduce drowsiness and irritability.

 - Use cinnamon oil to prevent the flu and other illness!
 In 2008, French researchers showed that in concentrations of 10% or less, cinnamon oil is effective against Staphylococcus, E. coli and several antibiotic-resistant strains of bacteria.
 Try diffusing it in your home during cold and flu season.
 It isn't a substitute for frequent cleaning and hand washing, but every bit helps.

 - Use as a treatment for head lice.
 If you know it is going around your kids school, A great preventative treatment is to add 4 drops to 1 ounce vinegar and 1 ounce water.
 Use as a hair rinse.
 (Use extreme caution to not get in the eyes.
 Perform a skin patch test and use extra caution with children.
 Do not use on children under 10.)

 - Do you have cold feet at night?
 Add a drop to hot tea just before bed.